 Founded in 1871, Fulton County School System is the fourth largest school district in Georgia, United States.
 It consists of 101 schools and administrative support buildings, including 67 elementary schools, 19 middle schools, 17 high schools and eight charter organizations.
 Fulton’s mission is to provide a safe and secure environment for its more than 96,000 students and more than 12,000 full-time employees.
-To help enhance safety Search Technology at more than 100 schools, Fulton has in...
+To help enhance safety at more than 100 schools, Fulton has installed a full Avi...

 VMS software and IP products from Hikvision, a supplier of innovative video surveillance products and solutions, are now being used by the Government of Gujarat Directorate of Technical Education (DTE), to protect and administer education facilities and services across Western India.
 A government organization that provides qualitative and higher level technical training for students from a diverse mix of financial and social backgrounds, the Directorate of Technical Education’s (DTE) goal...